annabsb/annabsb/README.md

-- 👋 Hi, I’m @annabsb.
-You can call me Anna Bovo, I'm 23 years old and I'm interested in the world of technology, i want to be a senior developer.
+👋 Hi, I’m @annabsb.
+You can call me Anna Bovo, I'm 25 years old and I'm interested in the world of technology.
+I want to be a Systems Analyst.
-- 👀 I’m interested in tech
+👀 Interested in tech
-- 🌱 I’m currently learning new ways to solve problems and different languages
-- 👋 Bachelor of Information Systems - graduating in 2025
+🌱 Currently learning new languages and problem-solving techniques 🎓 Bachelor of Information Systems - graduating in 2025
 - 📫 annabeatrizbovo@gmail.com

 # 💫 About Me: